Best Value Pension Plans

 • Investment Allocation depends on the AMC, as well as the level of set-up commission paid to your advisor.

-• Fund manager charges will vary, depending on plan type. there is a base charge, plus a nominal operational charge dependent on the funds chosen.
+• Fund Manager Charges will vary, depending on plan type. there is a base charge, plus a nominal operational charge dependent on the funds chosen.
+Passive funds are cheaper than active.

-• Advisor Service Charge is arranged as an annual service payment that is built into your pension and can typically cost up to 0.50% PA levied against your total fund value (request and carefully review your intended advisor’s terms of business and charges).
+• Advisor/Broker Charges are arranged as an annual charge that is built into your pension, and can typically cost up to 0.50% PA levied against your total fund value (request and carefully review your intended financial advisor’s terms of business and charges).

 Pension Plans Types